Most readings and course material will be made available to students by the instructor in a free or open access format.

 Group Work and Participation

 Digital Humanities is a collaborative field of study.
 Much of the work we do this semester will require us working as a large collective or in smaller team.
 You will be responsible for and accountable to the larger community of learners by completing your tasks on time, providing encouragement and support to others and seeking assistance where necessary.
 Your ability to consistently work in a team situation will be assessed as part of this course.
 This will also include a project contribution statement, which will be submitted as part of the final project.

 - This should be a 500 – 600 word reflection on one or more of the assigned readings or activities for the week.
 All essays should be posted to the Course Blog, for which you have received login credentials.
 Remember that blogs are a form of public writing and your work will be visible to those who may encounter it.
 Be sure to submit your best work and be mindful to edit and proofread your work.

 - All course participants will work on the same project for the duration of the semester.
 You will be assigned clear roles and tasks for contribution to this larger project.
 All parts of your contribution must be submitted and uploaded to the appropriate platforms by the stated deadline.
-Your project grade will be based on information posted at that time.
-Any changes made to the site after this date without the prior permission of the instructor will result in a grade of F on the project as it is a form of academic dishonesty.
+Your project grade will be based on content posted by that time.
+Any changes made to your submission after this date without the prior permission of the instructor will result in a grade of F on the project as it is a form of academic dishonesty.

 Final Project Presentations